Course for yoga teachers, teacher trainees (and wellness professionals with yoga experience) with Charlotte Watts SYT

 – Emma Cole, yoga teacher and teacher trainer, Forest Row

-Throughout the course (whichever format) there will be accompanying directed home exploration to enquire through practice, self-reflection, reading and viewing, the themes taught and discussed each session.
+Throughout the course there will be accompanying directed home exploration to enquire through practice, self-reflection, reading and viewing, the themes taught and discussed each session.
 This will build up knowledge and experience of the aspects covered, as well as providing a supportive framework for self-healing and observing our deeper needs within a busy world of high expectations and goal orientation.
 Subjects such as fascia, the vagus nerve, trauma, posture, interoception and proprioception, the enteric nervous system, body psychotherapy and language will be woven into a longer story of somatic self-enquiry that can feed into teaching skills.

 “At last!
 A yoga training that encompasses the true breadth of the practise.
 This brilliantly crafted course reminds us of the potential yoga has to awaken, safely support and gently (and sometimes powerfully) heal the most hidden of our experiences.